Using Compute Session¶

 Use and Manage Running Session¶

-This time, let’s take a look at how to use and manage a running compute session.
+Now, let’s take a look at how to use and manage a running compute session.
 If you see the Control column in the session list, there are several icons.
 When you click the first icon, several app services supported by the session will appear as shown in the following figure.

 As a test, let’s click on Jupyter Notebook.